 Title: Principal Attorney

-Eleanor Breitel Alter, Principal Attorney of Alter, Wolff & Foley LLP, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in Family Law.
+Merrick C. Walton, Principal Attorney at the Offices of M.C.
+Walton, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in legal service and mediation.

 Having accrued more than 45 years of inimitable expertise in legal service, Mr. Walton has garnered a laudable reputation as the principal attorney and mediator of his Houston-based private practice since 2004.
 In this capacity, he is primarily responsible for managing complex litigation, crisis management for national railroads and serving as a mediator, arbitrator, litigation specialist and class action consultant.
 His specialties include alternative dispute resolution, complex toxic tort, mass disaster litigation and class action suits.
 Mr. Walton is also the principal of Partners Legal Search, a nationwide partner and practice group placement firm.